Honda Gold Wing

 The Honda Gold Wing is a series of touring motorcycles manufactured by Honda.
 Gold Wings feature shaft drive and a flat engine.
-Mooted by press in September 1974 as "The world's biggest motor cycle manufacturer's first attack on the over-750cc capacity market...", it was introduced at the Cologne Motorcycle Show in October 1974.
+Characterized by press in September 1974 as "The world's biggest motorcycle manufacturer's first attack on the over-750cc capacity market...", it was introduced at the Cologne Motorcycle Show in October 1974.

 The Gold Wing series

 Total sales are more than 640,000, most of them in the U.S. market.
 Gold Wings were assembled in Marysville, Ohio, from 1980 until 2010, when motorcycle production there was halted.
 No Gold Wings were produced for the 2011 model year, and production resumed in Kumamoto Prefecture, Japan in 2011 using tooling transported from the American factory.

 The Society of Automotive Engineers of Japan includes a Honda Gold Wing GL1000 manufactured in 1974 as one of their 240 Landmarks of Japanese Automotive Technology.
 Through 2012, Honda GL models have appeared eighteen times in the Cycle World list of Ten Best bikes.

 Over the course of its production history, the Gold Wing had many design changes, beginning in 1975 with a 999 cc flat-four engine; by 2001, this had grown to a 1832 cc flat-six.
 The 2012 model had anti-lock braking, cruise control, electrically assisted reverse gear, an optional airbag, a fairing with heating and an adjustable windscreen, panniers and a trunk, a pillion backrest, satnav, and a six-speaker radio/audio system with MP3/iPod connectivity.